Carl Peter Blom

-Captain Carl Peter Blom, Swedish sailor and founder of Smådalarö Gård, was born 1762 in Mjöfjärd southeast of Dalarö.
+Captain Carl Peter Blom, Swedish sailor and founder of Smådalarö Gård, was born 1762 in Mefjärd southeast of Dalarö.
 At the age of six Blom's father died.
 His Uncle, Carl Gustav Berg, raised him and taught him to be a sailor.

 Career

 Blom became captain of his own ship and travelled both in the Mediterranean Sea and to America.
 During some time he was an employee of the Swedish West India Company that ran trade between Stockholm and Gustavia, capital of then Swedish colony Saint Barthélemy.
 Blom also participated in the Battle of Svensksund during the Russo-Swedish War (1788–1790).

 In October 1789 Captain Blom was an appointed an extraordinary assignment by king Gustav III’s right hand, Michael Ankarswärd.
 He was supposed to hand over 54 Turks, that were saved from Russian captivity, back to Turkey again.
 Furthermore, he was supposed to deliver “gifts” to the Bey of Tunis.
 This, in order to avoid Swedish ships being attacked by pirates, who then ravaged the coast of North Africa without resistance.
-It was a dangerous task, Catain Blom however was a brave man and he accepted the assignment in exchange for a great deal of money.
+It was a dangerous task, Captain Blom however was a brave man and he accepted the assignment in exchange for a great deal of money.
 The following years as Captain on a non-governmental trade ship made Carl Peter Blom a very wealthy man.